uspki/policies/certificate-policy.md

 Log entries shall include the following elements:

 1. Date and time of entry
-2. Identity of the person performing the action
+2. Identity of the person performing the action if a person is involved in the action
 3. Description of the entry

 ### 5.4.2 Frequency for Processing and Archiving Audit Logs